Nara Station

 Nara National Museum

 The West Wing of the new building displays paintings, calligraphy, and archaeological artifacts.
 The East Wing of the new building is mainly used for special exhibitions and also hosts the display of treasures from Todaiji Temple’s Shosoin treasure house every autumn.
 The two buildings are connected by an underground passageway which contains a museum shop, restaurant, and lounge.
-For more information please download a PDF guide to the museum.
+For more information please see the official English visitor information page.

 Admission: